flickerstop/conquerMaps/README.md

 # Conquer Maps
- Here's a collection of some custom created or edited maps using my personal mapping tool.
+ Here's a collection of some custom created or edited maps using my personal mapping tool, no I will not be releasing my map editor/creator at this time.
 Any of the maps that are posted here are free to use, I just have a couple personal requests if you use them:
  1. Don't claim you created it yourself.
  2. Do not remove/replace `data/map/mapobj/customMaps/custom/zcookie.dds`.
 There's a cookie hidden on every map as a sort of "signature" and a game to find them.
  3. Just some type of acknowledgement the map was created by "Cookie" when you patch it in.